MessageFlow-Vercom/azure-dev/Send-Email-Azure-LogicApp-MessageFlow/README.md

 The trigger appears on the designer canvas.

-- On the When a HTTP request is received screen, select "Use sample payload to generate schema" below the "Request Body JSON Schema" text field
+- On the "When a HTTP request is received screen", select "Use sample payload to generate schema" below the "Request Body JSON Schema" text field

 <img width="1036" height="605" alt="" src="https://github.com/user-attachments/assets/70a6fc5b-0ee6-4fa0-b457-e79818a6348c" />

-- Paste the following code in the Enter or paste a sample JSON payload screen, and then select Done.
+- Paste the following code in the Enter or paste a sample JSON payload screen, and then select "Done".

 ```json
 {